 If the bubble on the linoleum flooring surface is larger than an inch, it may need an application of adhesive.

 Use the towel-and-iron technique to warm the area.
-While it is still warm, create a crisscross on the middle of the affected area.
+While it is still warm, use a sharp knife to create a crisscross on the middle of the affected area.
 Gently pull back the edges of the crisscross to apply a small and even layer of linoleum tile glue.

 Linoleum Flooring Installation Tips